The history of Christ Church

 So, on 26 March 1867, the foundation stone for Christ Church was laid by the Lord Bishop of Chester.
 In those days Aughton was still in the Diocese of Chester.

 However, it was another 10 years – 4 May 1877 – before the church building was consecrated.
 The delay was caused by a funding crisis.
 In fact, a local poet wrote a satirical verse entitled St Long Lane.
 There was some local controversy with the Ormskirk Advertiser suggesting the mediation of Lord Derby.
+You can read the story here.

 Meanwhile in July 1874 Christ Church School was built on the half acre alongside the church.